-The range allows you to access and stream a variety of content, including Amazon's own, but also through apps such as Netflix and BBC iPlayer.
+The Amazon Fire TV range allows you to access and stream a variety of content, including Amazon's own, but also through apps such as Netflix and BBC iPlayer.

-Last year's Fire TV 4K dongle is now no more; Amazon has moved to having two streaming sticks, both very similar in appearance.
+2017's Fire TV 4K dongle is now no more; Amazon has now moved completely towards streaming sticks, both very similar in appearance with a key difference.

 Here we'll run through the differences, but the bottom line is that one is Full HD and one is 4K with HDR video and Dolby Atmos audio.